Philip2809/react-component-template/README.md

 The auth token needs the `write:packages` access.
 Write your username in lowercase

-When your finished run `npm publish`
+When your finished run `npm run rollup` to build then `npm publish` to publish

 It might take a while (took a bit for me) but the packages should show up under your profile in the "Packages" tab.